Evaluating Pedestrian Trajectory Prediction Methods with Respect to Autonomous Driving: Discussion

-In terms of execution time, we have analyzed the average inference of the models and evaluated their scalability with the number of pedestrians observed in a scenario.
-While Trajectron++ was among the best-performing models in regards to accuracy in general, when considering the trade-off between accuracy and runtime visualized in Fig.~\ref{fig:runtime}, the CVM emerges as the most suitable method based on the dataset used.
-It is followed by Social-Implicit on the second rank, which exhibits slightly lower accuracy and inference times.
-This is in contrast to the development outlined in chapter \ref{sec_rel_work} where Y-Net, Trajectron++, and AgentFormer were considered state-of-the-art models based on the Best-of-N evaluation approach.
-Nevertheless, these results suggest that simplistic models, such as the CVM, continue to remain competitive compared to more sophisticated, learning-based approaches and indicate the need for further research to effectively model the predominantly linear movement patterns exhibited by pedestrians.
+Nevertheless, when considering the trade-off between accuracy and runtime visualized in Fig.~\ref{fig:runtime}, the CVM emerges as the most suitable method on the dataset used.
+This is in contrast to the current development outlined in chapter \ref{sec_rel_work} where Y-Net, Trajectron++, and AgentFormer were considered state-of-the-art models based on the Best-of-N evaluation approach.
+As these results suggest that simplistic models, such as the CVM, continue to remain competitive compared to more sophisticated, learning-based approaches, the next chapter will focus on a qualitative analysis, trying to explain this discrepancy.